3caram/Arch/install.md

 If the usb fails to boot, make sure that secure boot is disabled in the BIOS configuration.

 ### If have another pc on the same network, is easier to install whith ssh terminal, having the ability to copy and paste:
-# Skip this to tupe directly the commands on target machine.
+# Skip this to type directly the commands on target machine.
 # Permit root login
 # Check if “permit root login” is present and uncommented in “/etc/ssh/sshd_config”